Important Safari Advice

 All safaris commence with a ranger briefing and safety talk given by your local, experienced and professional ranger.

-Our safari manager Greg, or his assistant are always available on site to discuss your safari in more detail and to offer additional hands on advice.
+Our safari manager Chris (Big Boy), or his assistants are always available on site to discuss your safari in more detail and to offer additional hands on advice.
 They can be contacted via email should you be at the stage where you are in the planning phase of your safari and perhaps have a few questions.
 Please address all such emails to the central reservations email address and your queries will be forwarded to them so that they can communicate with you.

 Should you choose to follow the above advice and experience a safari which does not live up to your expectation I would please like to hear from you as you will be the first.